altaris/turbo-broccoli/README.md

   module = tb.from_json(doc, ctx)
   ```

+  To circumvent all these limitations, use custom encoders / decoders.

 - `torch.utils.data.ConcatDataset`, `torch.utils.data.StackDataset`,
   `torch.utils.data.Subset`, `torch.utils.data.TensorDataset`, as long as the
   nested structure of datasets ultimately lead to